 How does Alton give back to the community?

-At Alton Natural Gas Storage we support non-profit organizations, projects and initiatives that help build and enhance the community.
-We want to build strong relationships in the communities where Alton employees live and work.
-We look to create shared value through mutually beneficial partnerships concentrating on our three core areas: Healthy and Safe Communities, Bright Futures and Environmental Champions.
+At Alton Natural Gas Storage we’ve supported non-profit organizations, projects and initiatives that help build and enhance the community.
+Building strong relationships in the communities where Alton employees live and work has been important to us.
+Our partnerships have concentrated on our three core areas: Healthy and Safe Communities, Bright Futures and Environmental Champions.